 SW: Katastro is the first band of three.
-They’re out of Arizona and more of a rock band, but it’s awesome, because it breaks up the night a little bit.
+They’re out of Arizona and more of a rock band, but it’s awesome because it breaks up the night a little bit.
 And then Fortunate Youth from LA, and they’re more roots music.

 GW: That’s a cool lineup.
-I don’t know how long you guys can stick around but there’s a Moe’s BBQ down the street from there with a bowling alley that’s open late.
+I don’t know how long you guys can stick around, but there’s a Moe’s BBQ down the street from there with a bowling alley that’s open late.
 So keep that in mind, it’s right down the street from The Gothic

 Anyway, you released “Set in Stone,” the newest album you mentioned, in November.
 Going back to your first album, 2007’s “The Sound of My Addiction” was followed by a few others that you played all of the instruments on.
 Did you tour as a one-man band during those years?

 SW: No, I never really toured.
-There were a few shows here and there with friends leading up to 2012, but no. I just started producing as a hobby and I did it for fun in high school, and that’s where “The Sound of My Addiction” came about, and through college I just had a little spot in my apartment and always recorded.
-Eventually it turned from a hobby into a full time thing.
+There were a few shows here and there with friends leading up to 2012, but no. I just started producing as a hobby, and I did it for fun in high school, and that’s where “The Sound of My Addiction” came about, and through college, I just had a little spot in my apartment and always recorded.
+Eventually, it turned from a hobby into a full-time thing.
 And in 2012 after I put out “Burial Ground,” which is the fifth album, we kept getting cool offers for tours and stuff.
-Up until then it wasn’t something that I was that eager to do.
+Up until then, it wasn’t something that I was that eager to do.
 I thought maybe someday, but once 2012 came we got an offer to do a tour with The Green, and I figured yeah, let’s try it, I’ll get a band together and see what happens.
 It was real quick, about two weeks.
-We met Kev, our drummer, and asked if he wanted to do this one time thing and we just started jamming and went out on our first tour and have been doing it ever since.
+We met Kev, our drummer, and asked if he wanted to do this one-time thing and we just started jamming and went out on our first tour and have been doing it ever since.

-GW: So how did K-Bong, Kevin and Tommy come together with you, how did you assemble them?
+GW: So how did K-Bong, Kevin, and Tommy come together with you, how did you assemble them?

 SW: I met them all in California.
 K-Bong I met in San Diego right when I moved there back in 2009, I think.
-We did a couple local shows here and there, local San Diego bars, and he would play keyboards.
-Actually, when he joined the band, I had put out an ad saying I was looking for a keyboard player, and I said beginners welcome, and he was taking piano lessons at his local college.
-He didn’t really even know how to play, but we just started jammed around a bit and he just picked it up as he went (laughter).
+We did a couple of local shows here and there, local San Diego bars, and he would play keyboards.
+When he joined the band, I had put out an ad saying I was looking for a keyboard player, and I said beginners welcome, and he was taking piano lessons at his local college.
+He didn’t really even know how to play, but we just started jammed around a bit, and he just picked it up as he went (laughter).